paul-sheridan/paul-sheridan.github.io/_talks/2023-07-03-onfw-workshop.md

 collection: talks
 type: "Talk"
 permalink: /talks/2023-07-03-onfw-workshop
-venue: "The University of Groningen"
+venue: "Ontologies for Narrative and Fiction workshop, The University of Groningen"
 date: 2023-07-03
 location: "Groningen, the Netherlands"
 ---